RenderKit/oidn/README.md

 train the model using the included training toolkit and user-provided image datasets.

-Intel Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures, and runs on anything from laptops, to workstations, to compute nodes in HPC systems.
+Intel Open Image Denoise supports Intel® 64 architecture compatible CPUs and Apple Silicon, and runs on anything from laptops, to workstations, to compute nodes in HPC systems.
 It is efficient enough to be suitable not only for offline rendering, but, depending on the hardware used, also for interactive ray tracing.

 Intel Open Image Denoise internally builds on top of [Intel oneAPI Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN), and automatically exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
-A CPU with support for at least SSE4.1 is required to run Intel Open Image Denoise.
+A CPU with support for at least SSE4.1 or Apple Silicon is required to run Intel Open Image Denoise.

 ## Support and Contact